VMware Cloud on AWS

 1. What is changing with log consumption for VMware Cloud on AWS?

 The exception allowing VMware Cloud on AWS customers continued access to Aria Operations for Logs SaaS will end on July 31, 2025.
 However, VMC customers will be able to continue using log forwarding functionality within Aria Operations for Logs SaaS to send their SDDC audit logs to any supported endpoint.
 Customers can then use their own solution to collect and process/store those logs.
-As part of this change, the Aria Operations for Logs SaaS UI will include new menu items, available on May 1, 2025, for customers to make new log forwarding configurations which must be created using the updated interface.
-The remaining product functionality will be marked as deprecated and then removed on July 31, 2025.
+As part of this change, the Aria Operations for Logs SaaS UI added new menu items on May 1, 2025 for customers to make new log forwarding configurations which must be created using the updated interface.
+The remaining product functionality is marked as deprecated and will be removed after July 31, 2025.

 2. Will VMware Cloud on AWS provide a replacement tool to store and analyze SDDC logs?